yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/debezium-connector-yugabytedb.md

 {{< /note >}}

-When the `decimal.handling.mode` property is set to `double`, the connector represents all `DECIMAL`, `NUMERIC` and `MONEY` values as Java double values and encodes them as shown in the following table.
+When the `decimal.handling.mode` property is set to `double`, the connector represents all `DECIMAL`, `NUMERIC`, and `MONEY` values as Java double values and encodes them as shown in the following table.

-Mappings when `decimal.handling.mode` is `double`:
+The following table describes mappings when `decimal.handling.mode` is `double`.

 | YugabyteDB data type | Literal type (schema type) | Semantic type (schema name) |
 | :------------------- | :------------------------- | :-------------------------- |